lbsimioni/elasticsearch-cluster/README.md

 Projeto for Elasticsearch Cluster in Spring Boot

-This project was developed for an academic work, and do not aim at the business rule, but aim the architecture
+This project was developed for an academic work, and do not aim at the business rule, but aim the architecture.<br>
+The idea is create a project with Clean Architecture.

 # DEPENDENCIES #